You have 47 tabs open.

 You'll never read most of them.

 TabReset summarizes your tabs to a Markdown file, then closes them.
-You get a searchable archive of everything.
-Your browser gets to breathe.
+Uses local LLMs - no data leaves your machine.

 Get the extensionThe tab problem

 Tabs become a to-do list you never asked for.
-Each one represents something you meant to read, reference, or revisit.
+Each one is something you meant to read or come back to.
 Closing them feels like giving up.
 So they pile up until your browser slows down and finding anything becomes impossible.

 TabReset gives you permission to close tabs by making sure you won't lose them.
 One click: summarized, saved, closed.